 Jack is Manager of the Pontypool Park Estate.

-He was High Sheriff in 2001 and appointed a DL in 2003
+He was High Sheriff in 2001 and appointed a Deputy Lieutenant in 2003

 Ben was brought up in Monmouthshire where he now lives following a spell in London working in the property sector.